 Wrongful death claims are brought to court either by the personal representative of the decedent’s estate or by the decedent’s survivors.
 The purpose of the action is to recover money damages.
 Certain people are considered survivors who are permitted to file a wrongful death case.
 Under California Code of Civil Procedure section 337.60 and related laws, these people are a spouse, domestic partner, surviving children, or anyone who would be entitled to the property of the decedent through the laws of intestacy, such as the decedent’s parents or siblings, and anyone who can show financial dependence on the decedent.

 Both the estate and family members may recover losses.
 Survivors often can recover compensation for the loss of love and affection and guidance, the loss of anticipated financial support, and the value of household services that were performed by the decedent.
 Usually, the estate can recover compensation for funeral and burial expenses, medical expenses, and lost income (both past and future).
 In cases of egregious misconduct, such as drunk driving or a corporation’s concealment of a dangerous side effect of a drug, punitive damages may also be available.

 Contact a Compassionate Folsom Personal Injury Attorney

 Based in Folsom, attorney Travis G. Black worked for the insurance industry before establishing his own firm.
 He now uses his insights into this industry in service of his clients.
 Our California wrongful death attorneys offer perceptive legal counsel and work hard for injured people.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 to schedule a free consultation with a Sacramento wrongful death lawyer or seek representation in another personal injury claim.
+Contact us online or call Travis G. Black, Inc. at 916-962-2896 to schedule a free consultation with a Sacramento wrongful death lawyer or seek representation in another personal injury claim.